Sign Language Teacher Training Course

 • Cost of staying in London during lecture blocks (to be arranged by student)

-• Membership of the Association of British Sign Language Teachers & Assessors for £25.
-ABSLTA.
-Website:
+• Free September to April Membership of the Association of British Sign Language Teachers & Assessors (which costs £30) ABSLTA.
+Website:www.abslta.org.uk.

 When I've finished, what course can I do next?